 What is police brutality?
 Some of the most common legal problems involving police assault & abuse include:

-- Police Brutality: Excessive abuse, otherwise known as police brutality, is the most common police-related complaint in New York City.
+Excessive abuse, otherwise known as police brutality, is the most common police-related complaint in New York City.
 Police brutality includes physical attacks, firearm-related complaints, taser-related complaints, and complaints involving police dogs, vehicles or chemical weapons.
 Most fatalities associated with police brutality include cases involving firearms, physical force, and tasers.

-- Police Harassment & Sexual Misconduct: Sexual misconduct and police harassment are the second most common source of police-related complaints.
+Sexual misconduct and police harassment are the second most common source of police-related complaints.
 This covers consensual sexual activity while an officer is on-duty, sexual harassment, sexual assault, and child molestation.

-- Police Discrimination: Police discrimination involves unethical activity by police officers revolving around, but not limited to, one’s gender, race, sexual orientation or disabilities.
+Police discrimination involves unethical activity by police officers revolving around, but not limited to, one’s gender, race, sexual orientation or disabilities.
 False arrests, beatings, and harassment by police officials fall under this category, as does racial profiling and unethical hiring and/or promotion protocols by NYC police departments that are based on one’s race, gender or sexual orientation.

 Police officers are supposed to protect and serve their community and the people in it and make people safe.
 But what about those times when police officers are the cause of violence or misconduct?
 When police officers overstep their bounds and abuse their authority, they must be held accountable in the eyes of the law, the police department, and their victims.